 - the reason why the name change is being requested

-- Finally, if your child is over the age of ten he or she will need to submit in writing their consent to the name change.
+- Finally, if your child is over the age of ten, they will need to submit their consent to the name change in writing.

 Drafting an Order for Change of Name

-Once your petition has been filed with the clerk and your case has been assigned a cause number and court, you will need to have the Petition served upon any other relevant party to the case.
-If your request does not need to be served upon any person you and your attorney would need to have an order drafted that states the relief that you are seeking- notably your new name.
-Once the order is ready, you will need to schedule a time to appear before the judge in order to submit your order for his or her signature.
+Once your Petition has been filed with the clerk and your case has been assigned a cause number and court, you will need to have the Petition served upon any other relevant party to the point.
+If your request does not need to be acted upon by any person, you and your attorney need to have an order drafted that states the relief you are seeking- notably your new name.
+Once the order is ready, you will need to schedule a time to appear before the judge to submit your order for their signature.

 Requirements of an order for an adult's name change

-For an adult, your order must contain all the information that your petition did with some additional information as well.
-The one key piece of additional information that will be included in your order is that the name change is in your best interests and the best interests of the public as a whole.
+For an adult, your order must contain all the information that your Petition did with some additional information.
+The one key piece of other information that will be included in your order is that the name change is in your best interests and the public's best interests as a whole.
 The judge will walk with you through these elements of your order to ensure everything is in its proper place and format.

-As long as you have not had any felony convictions in your past, have not been required to register as a sex offender and have shown the court that your name change request is in yours and the public’s best interests then your request will be granted.
+As long as you have not had any felony convictions in your past, have not been required to register as a sex offender, and have shown the court that your name change request is in your and the public's best interests, then your request will be granted.
 Your testimony alone in a hearing is sufficient in most cases to meet these burdens.

-In the event that you have a felony conviction, you would need to show that you have either been pardoned, received a discharge certificate from the Texas Department of Criminal Justice or have completed probation in order to have the name change granted.
-Even then, it is up to your judge’s discretion whether to grant the name change request.
+If you have a felony conviction, you need to show that you have either been pardoned, received a discharge certificate from the Texas Department of Criminal Justice, or completed probation to have the name change granted.
+Even then, it is up to your judge's discretion whether to grant the name change request.

 Requirements of an order for a child's name change

-For a child’s name change, your order must specify and you as the Petitioner must show that you are making the name change request only after having served the other parent/conservator of the child.
-You will need to show that the other parent/conservator has agreed to the name change in writing, or is available in testify in the hearing regarding their agreement on the name change issue.
+For a child's name change, your order must specify, and you as the Petitioner must show that you are making the name change request only after having served the other parent/conservator of the child.
+You will need to show that the additional parent/conservator has agreed to the name change in writing or can testify in the hearing regarding their agreement on the name change issue.

-Be prepared to answer the following questions for a judge would regarding why it is in your child best interests that their name be changed:
+Be prepared to answer the following questions for a judge would regarding why it is in your child best interests that their name is changed:

-- How long as your child’s last name been used (i.e. how old is your child)?
+- How long has your child's last name been used (i.e., how old is your child)?